HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

  2. **Free Space**:  Is there a block in my way?
 ABORT THE WHOLE OPERATION!
  3. **Specific Overwrite**: So I see that you hate Grass Blocks...
 You can take their place.

 Some structures also have the possibility of disconsidering the Air Blocks in them.
 Metal Ore veins are an example of that.
-Trees should consider their Air block information, since you don't want free space below tree branches for players to walk.
+Trees should consider their Air block information, since you want free space below tree branches for players to walk.

 ### The Pre-Generation problem

 In wide structures, it's common to see it taking more than one chunk.
 There we have a big problem called *The Pre-generation problem*.
-Let's say that we are generating a structure in a chunk, but the other half of it is in a undiscovered chunk.
+Let's say that we are generating a structure in a chunk, but the other half of it is in an undiscovered chunk.
 How do we tell the undiscovered chunk to build the rest of the structure whenever it generates?
 Difficult, eh?

-Infortunately, the solution to this problem only came after implementing the World Saves.
+Unfortunately, the solution to this problem only came after implementing the World Saves.
 In short, to save pregenerated information to an unexisting chunk, you gotta make it partially exist.
 Generate a whole chunk that only has the half-structure block information, mark this chunk as pre-generated and save it.
 Once the ChunkLoader tries to load it, it will realize this chunk exists, but is pregenerated.
 So the ChunkLoader should generate this chunk as it would any other, right? **Wrong!**
 The ChunkLoader cannot generate it normally, because it would *erase the structure data pre-generated into it*.
 So this post-generation must ignore already placed blocks.

 ## Making Big Holes